mitchellwaite/XDKBuild-With-Extras/README.md

 ## Building xeBuild patches

-Run build.bat.
-This is WIP obviously, but eventually it's going to produce patches_glitch2m_xxx that you can drop in your Jrunner folder.
+Run `build.bat`.
+It will generate a folder containing patches you can drop in to your J-runner folder.
+Inside the output folder, the individual patch sections can also be seen.

 ## Credits